 #4 – Do you always want to eat out?

 For some travelers, vacation is about dining out.
 If that’s you, narrow down where to stay in Xcalak by selecting an accommodation with a restaurant.

-At Hotel Tierra Maya guests can enjoy breakfast in the restaurant, which also opens to the public for dinner.
-The guest-only restaurants at Casa Paraiso and Playa Sonrisa (a clothing option resort) also have breakfast, lunch, and dinner available.
+The guest-only restaurants at The Tierra Maya Lodge, Casa Paraiso and Playa Sonrisa (a clothing option resort) also have breakfast, lunch, and dinner available.
 If you like breakfast provided, consider a B&B like Sin Duda Villas or Acocote Eco Inn.

 If you enjoy cooking you’re in luck.
 Most places to stay in Xcalak have kitchen suites available, and the grocery trucks ply the beach road daily.